Ayu Ting Ting: Biography

-Ayu was born in Depok, West Java on 20 June 1990 to a civil servant and his wife.
+Ayu was born in Depok, West Java on 20 June 1992 to a civil servant and his wife.
 She began modelling at the age of 5, and was introduced to dangdut around that time.
 Ayu began her music career as a wedding singer at the age of 14, earning Rp.
-250,000 (US$28) per performance; that year she was also Miss Depok.
+250,000 (US$28) per performance; that year she also became Miss Depok.
 In 2007 she recorded a solo album, Dilanjut Aja (Just Continue), with Akurama Records which included "Alamat Palsu" ("Fake Address") (written by a man from Tasikmalaya) and "Ting Ting".
 "Ting Ting" used the title as a euphemism for 'virgin', including lyrics such as "saya masih ting-ting / dan terjamin ting-ting" ("I'm still ting-ting / and guaranteed to be ting-ting"); she later added ting ting to her first name to create a stage name, at the suggestion of her producers.